shipuicom/core/README.md

   - [x] use templates to template options and have the list inside the select
   - [x] Add lazy search
   - [x] Add template placeholder
+- [x] Multi select menu's that dosn't close when checking an option
 - [ ] Create a CSV input that create chips on comma (or enter) press
 - [ ] Create a accordion component
 - [ ] Create a timepicker component